 The camera’s domain name system (DNS) record needs to be registered.

-The computer requests the camera’s DNS record.
+The streaming device requests the camera’s DNS record.

 Step 1: Camera’s DNS record is registered